Here are the most beautiful medieval castles of all time!

 The various sections were built over the centuries, having suffered damage and reconstruction during the 18th century, as well as a fire in 1919 and during WW2, before being beautifully restored in the 1960s.

-Today it’s a beautiful piece of architecture showcasing the opulent lifestyle of the high society during medieval times, with priceless artworks and furnishings in every room.
+Today it’s a beautiful piece of architecture showcasing the opulent lifestyle of high society during medieval times, with priceless artworks and furnishings in every room.

 A 10-minute video also explains the history of the castle.
 The rows of cypress trees lining the bridge were brought by General Lafayette from the USA over 200 years ago.